I've got a secret to admit!

 Please note that this review was not paid for or sponsored by any third party.
 I purchased this product with my own money and the opinions in this review are strictly my own.
 I am not affiliated with Costco or any of its suppliers.
 I am just a fan of the company.
 I write these reviews to help my fellow shoppers.

-I have something to admit.
-As much as I love Costco and Costco food, until recently I have never ate at the Costco food court!
-Maybe as a kid, but I sure don’t remember it.
+I have something to admit - as much as I love Costco and Costco food, until recently I had never eaten at the Costco food court!
+Maybe I did when I was a kid, but I sure don’t remember it.
 It never even really crossed my mind to eat at the Costco food court until I started this blog.
-Now I can say I’ve pretty much tried everything from the Costco Canada food court menu, except the chicken Caesar salad because it was during the time romaine wasn’t available.
-I’m going to give you a run down on what I thought of each item and the cost.
+Now I can say I’ve pretty much tried everything from the Costco Canada food court menu, except the chicken Caesar salad because I went during a time when romaine lettuce wasn’t available.
+I’m going to give you a run down on what I thought of each item.
 Let’s begin!

-It was a pretty fun way to pass time while waiting for our tires to be put on.
+Sampling the selection at the food court was a pretty fun way to pass time while waiting for our tires to be put on!
 The pizza didn’t live up to the hype so that was disappointing but I’ve heard that the pizza in the United States is far better than in Canada.
 I will definitely be eating more of the frozen yogurt and if I needed a quick dinner or lunch I wouldn’t hesitate to have the hot dog combo again!

-So tell me!
 Do you eat at the Costco food court?
-What do you like to have?
+What do you like to order?